RonakSurana-2001/DNS_MANAGER/README.md

 ]
 ```

-In order to upload data of DNS Records these parameters
+In order to upload data of DNS Records follow these parameters
 ```http
 In CSV for example
 ```